GaganBhat/Ikea2017/README.md

 ## Ikea 2017 Robot Code

 FRC 2017 Java code which is underdevelopment for the Ikea 2017 robot.
-Mainly used for eexperimentation with new and unvisited features to-be implemented in main competition.
+Mainly used for experimentation with new and unvisited features to-be implemented in main competition.

 ## Current Features